 As a result, two years after the ground-breaking for the CHF 46 million school expansion, ISL began its 2015-2016 year in the state-of-the-art campus, offering five new International Baccalaureate Diploma subjects, and delivering learning to 820 students from 66 different nationalities.

-The custom-designed campus has open and non-traditional learning spaces to facilitate the development of such skills as collaboration, creativity, critical thinking and communication.
-The school now boasts a 400 seat auditorium, high-tech science, technology and math labs, a multimedia broadcasting and recording studio, drama studios, sound-proofed music spaces, specialist art and science exploratory rooms and labs, a triple-sized Olympic gym, expansive playground and outdoor sports facilities, and an early childhood centre designed to give three to four year olds a range of multi-sensory learning environments, both inside and out.
+The custom-designed campus has open and non-traditional learning spaces.
+These are used to facilitate the development of such skills as collaboration, creativity, critical thinking and communication.
+The school now boasts a 400 seat auditorium, high-tech science, technology and math labs, a multimedia broadcasting and recording studio, drama studios, sound-proofed music spaces, specialist art and science exploratory rooms and labs, a triple-sized Olympic gym, expansive playground and outdoor sports facilities, and also an early childhood centre designed to give three to four year olds a range of multi-sensory learning environments, both inside and out.

 Demand for international school education